 Deer harvested will be tagged with a GA DNR managed hunt tag and will not count against the hunter's state bag limit.

 Transportation to Cumberland Island is by passenger ferry or private boat.
 The passenger ferry departs from the National Park Service dock in St Marys at 10:00 AM on Sunday.
 The return ferry departs Plum Orchard dock at 10:30 AM on Thursday.
 The ferry for the parent child departs on Saturday and returns on Wednesday.
 The round trip fare is $50.00.
 Reservations for the ferry must be made when you receive your hunt confirmation.
 Please specify the 10 AM Hunt ferry.
 The ferry reservation number is 877-860-6787 or 912-882-4335.
 No other charter or water taxi operators are authorized to operate to the seashore.

 All hunters are required to camp at Plum Orchard Hunt Camp or Brickhill Campground.

 Plum Orchard Hunt Camp Amenities:

 Bathroom and showers, walk-in cooler (game only), potable ice machine, potable water, deer/hog cleaning station, scales, first aid station, and ranger cabin with electricity to charge electronic equipment.
-A tour of Plum Orchard mansion is offered Wednesday evening at 8:00 P.M.
+A tour of Plum Orchard mansion is offered Wednesday (time will be announced).

 Please prepackage all equipment and supplies you bring to limit the amount of refuse generated.

 Brickhill Bluff Campground Amenities and Regulations:

 None, except a great view of the Brickhill River.
 Non-potable water is available.
 No fires are allowed and everything packed in must be packed out.
 Trash pickup is NOT available at Brickhill campground.